aytuncilhan/BugcrowdAnalysis/README.md

             del arr[i]
 ```

 This approach can be extended to implement **removing Stopwords** which are words that don't contribute to the meaning or substance of the text (e.g. "the", "at", "in", "on", "by", "for" etc.).
+There are custom-built libraries to remove stopwords from the search text.

 3. The search algorithm parses through the _cleaned text_ using regular expressions (searching for specific tags e.g. `tag1_numsMax = re.findall(r"max&quot;:(.*?)[^\d]", searchText)`) and other list operations to find dollar amounts while ruling out false positive cases and false negative cases.